What Is Progression-Free Survival in Metastatic Breast Cancer? | MyBCTeam

 • Chemotherapy, such as capecitabine (Xeloda), gemcitabine (Gemzar), or paclitaxel protein-bound (Abraxane)

-The study’s primary endpoint was PFS in participants with HR-positive MBC.
+The study’s primary endpoint was PFS in participants with HR-positive metastatic breast cancer.
 This means that the investigators wanted to see how long each treatment option helped keep this type of breast cancer under control.
 The secondary endpoints were progression-free and overall survival in all participants.
 These results would show how well each option controlled all types of breast cancer in the study and how long participants using that treatment survived.

 The investigators found that the median PFS in participants with HR-positive MBC was:

-• 5.4 months for people treated with chemotherapy
+• 5.4 months for those receiving chemotherapy

 What Does Progression-Free Survival Mean for You?

-The overall goals of treating MBC are to improve your quality of life and keep disease progression at bay.
+The overall goals of treating MBC are to improve your quality of life and keep metastatic disease progression at bay.
 Your oncologist may have to balance some unwanted treatment effects (known as toxicity) to help you live as long as possible.
 Be sure to advocate for yourself during discussions with your health care provider to make sure you’re weighing all the risks and benefits of your cancer treatment regimen.

 Talk With Others Who Understand

 MyBCTeam is the social network for people with breast cancer and their loved ones.
-On MyBCTeam, more than 61,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.
+On MyBCTeam, more than 68,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.

 Are you living with metastatic breast cancer?
 Have you discussed MBC study findings, such as progression-free survival, with your doctor?
-Start a conversation by posting on your Activities page.
+Start a conversation by

 Emily Wagner, M.S. holds a Master of Science in biomedical sciences with a focus in pharmacology.
 She is passionate about immunology, cancer biology, and molecular biology.
 Learn more about her here.